-After exiting the elevators at the top, we had to go several floors up by staircase till we reached the viewpoint.
+After exiting the elevators at the top, we had to go several floors up by staircase until we reached the viewpoint.

 YMCA bells on our way:

-The tower is decorated and each corner has a name of an apostle.
+The tower is decorated and each corner has the name of an apostle.

 Looking north you can see Leonardo Plaza on the far left and the Mamila area on the right.

-And this is a new residential neighborhood behind YMCA.
+And this is a new residential neighborhood behind the YMCA.

-And here is King David Hotel during the blue hour:
+And here is the King David Hotel during the blue hour: